UK-Export-Finance/exip/src/ui/templates/components/keystone/document/README.md

 };
 ```

-Finally, import and call the `keystoneDocument` nunjuck component in that page:
+Finally, import and call the `keystoneDocument` nunjucks component in that page:

 ```html
 {% import '../components/keystone/document/index.njk' as keystoneDocument %}